coolsoftwaretyler/ogdenstudios.xyz/_drafts/making-a-navbar.md

 </nav>
 ```

+### The data

 The first line retrieves a hash with the actual data for the navbar.
 The specific implementation of this isn't very important.
-In production, I'm able to do some fancy footwork here and query our routes, controllers, etc. and come up with a comprehensive and adaptable navigation structure.
+In production, I do some fancy footwork and query our routes, controllers, etc., and come up with a comprehensive and adaptable navigation structure.
 But to start, you can just set up a helper method to return a static hash.
 It might look something like this:

 ```
 # app/helpers/navbar_helper.rb